sunnyhoang314/Loan-Matcher/README.md

     DB_PASSWORD=your_mysql_password
 ```

-4. Start the Development Server
+4. Import the Database and Start the Development Server
+create all the tables for the database using the sql statements in database.sql then
 Start the server with nodemon for auto-restarts: `npm run dev`

 5. How to Add More Routes